 Namaste friends, how are you doing today?
-Bhagavan Sri Vishnu blessings to you and your family!
+Welcome to #BhagavanBhakthi website / blog.

 The present Mahyuga’s Sapta Rishi as Kashyapa, Atri, Bharadwaja, Vishwamitra, Gautama, Jamadagni and Vashishtha.

 Most of the Gotras (Family’s first divine ancestor) of Hindus start from these great and divine Sapta rishis.

 For example someone who is having a Gotra with Maharshi Vashishtha, then the person’s last name will be Vashishtha as his Gotra will be Vashishtha Gotra.